Power up! Robust Graph Convolutional Network via Graph Powering: Introduction

 \begin{definition}[Simplified stochastic block model] The graph $\Gcal$ with $n$ nodes is drawn under SBM$(n,k,a_{\text{intra}},a_{\text{inter}})$ if the nodes are evenly and randomly partitioned into $k$ communities, and nodes $i$ and $j$ are connected with probability ${a_{\text{intra}}}/{n}\in[0,1]$ if they belong to the same community, and ${a_{\text{inter}}}/{n}\in[0,1]$ if they are from different communities. \end{definition}

 It turns out that for community detection, the top $k$ leading eigenvectors of the adjacency matrix $\Abf$ play an important role.
 In particular, for the case of 2 communities, spectral bisection algorithms simply take the second eigenvector to reveal the community structure.
 This can be also seen from the expected adjacency matrix $\Ebb[\Abf]$ under SBM$(n,2,a_{\text{intra}},a_{\text{inter}})$, which is a rank-2 matrix with the top eigenvalue $\tfrac{1}{2}(a_{\text{intra}}+a_{\text{inter}})$ and eigenvector $\onebf$, and the second eigenvalue $\tfrac{1}{2}(a_{\text{intra}}-a_{\text{inter}})$ and eigenvector $\bsigma$ such that $\sigma_i=1$ if $i$ is in community 1 and $\sigma_i=-1$ otherwise.
-More generally, the second eigenvalue is of particular theoretical interests because it controls at the first order how fast heat diffuses through graph, as depicted by the discrete Cheeger inequality \cite{lee2014multiway}.
+More generally, the second eigenvalue is of particular theoretical interests because it controls at the first order how fast heat diffuses through graph, as depicted by the discrete Cheeger inequality \citep{lee2014multiway}.

-While one would expect taking the second eigenvector of adjacency matrix suffices, it often fails in practice (even when it is theoretically possible to recover the clusters given the signal-to-noise ratio).
+While one would expect taking the second eigenvector of the adjacency matrix suffices, it often fails in practice (even when it is theoretically possible to recover the clusters given the signal-to-noise ratio).
 This is especially true for sparse networks, whose average nodal degrees is a constant that does not grow with the network size.
-This is because the spectrum of the Laplacian or adjacency matrix is blurred by ``outlier'' eigenvalues in the sparse regime, which is often caused by high degree nodes~\cite{kaufmann2016spectral}.
+This is because the spectrum of the Laplacian or adjacency matrix is blurred by ``outlier'' eigenvalues in the sparse regime, which is often caused by high degree nodes~\citep{kaufmann2016spectral}.
 Unsurprisingly, powering the Laplacian would be of no avail, because it does not change the eigenvectors or the ordering of eigenvalues.
 In fact, those outliers can become more salient after powering, thereby weakening the useful spectral signal even further.
+Besides, pruning the largest degree nodes in the adjacency matrix or normalizing the Laplacian cannot solve the issue.
+To date, the best results for pruning does not apply down to the theoretical recovery threshold \citep{coja2010graph,mossel2012stochastic,le2015sparse}; either outliers would persist or one could prune too much that the graph is destroyed.
+As for normalized Laplacian, it may overcorrect the large degree nodes, such that the leading eigenvectors would catch the ``tails'' of the graph, i.e., components weakly connected to the main graph.
+See the Appendix for an experimental illustration.